Sorry, Everyone – The Best Black Friday Doorbusters Will Happen on Thanksgiving Day

 Smaller stores will close in greater numbers.

-Sure, the smaller stores you typically find inside malls are more likely to close, partly under pressure from so many malls across the country that have effectively made that decision for them.
+Sure, the smaller stores you typically find inside malls are more likely to close, partly under pressure from so many malls across the country that have effectively made that decision for them in years past.
 For the vast majority of these stores, you can start shopping their Black Friday sales online at midnight on Thanksgiving morning, anyway, and save all of your crowd-fighting energy for bigger fish.

 We'll see more mid-tier stores retreat to Black Friday.